easyctf/writeups-2014/README.md

 Also I'd like to thank PicoCTF for their amazing CTF platform.

+Thanks to Scott Wu for hosting part 3 of the flag for failedxyz.

 Finally, I'd like to thank our sponsors:

 * The Flatiron School